 Accelerating Clean Energy at Scale

-Accelerating Clean Energy at Scale (ACES) translates community energy goals from ambitions to actions.
+Accelerating Clean Energy at Scale (ACES) helps translate community energy ambitions into actions.

 To move from energy ambitions to actions, communities need in-depth energy-sector expertise and insight.
-As a U.S. Department of Energy (DOE) research lab, NREL provides scientific insights, decision support, and technical assistance based on scalable, integrated, customized modeling and analysis and in-depth stakeholder engagement.
+As a U.S. Department of Energy (DOE) research lab, NREL offers unbiased, best-in-class analysis and modeling capabilities supported by decades of scientific and applied research, expertise, and partnerships.
 We support a vision for rapid, widespread transition to clean, affordable, equitable, secure, and resilient energy systems.

 The Path to an Equitable Energy Future